Accelerated Single-Cell Data Analysis

 Course Outline

 A structured 2.5-hour journey from raw data to publishable results.
+CITE-seq and HTO upload can be covered during the data steps where audience interest allows.

 Break and Q&A